1. How do I request mosquito spraying?

 4. How do I know if my street was treated?

-5. My street shows up as a red line on the ULV Spray Route Map….?
+5. My street shows up within a red area on the ULV Spray Route Map….?

 Red areas on our maps indicate an exclusion zone.
-Exclusions include schools or certain day cares that we must exclude (unless they are in compliance with the Children and Families Protection Act for that particular application).
-Private resident exclusions are also shown in red.
 The red area indicates the 300-foot buffer zone around any excluded property.
-If you live within this red line area, then spraying cannot occur directly in front of your property.
+If you live within this red area, then spraying cannot occur directly in front of your property.
 We may be spraying just outside these exclusion zones and thereby help kill mosquitoes in the area.

 6. How do I exclude my property from being sprayed?